Last Updated on December 11, 2024 by Martina McKeough

 A good leather conditioner helps to keep your Doc Martens moisturized and more pliable which in turn helps them to be more crease-resistant.

 Leather conditioners and oils are not difficult to use.
-You only need to put a few drops on a cloth and gently massage the product into your boots to avoid creasing.
+You only need to put a few drops of the leather oil on a cloth and gently massage the product into your boots to avoid creasing.
+This will help you to keep the leather soft and flexible.

-Doc Martens even have their own range of products that you can use such as their Wonder Balsam which can help to keep your leather supple.
+Doc Martens even has their own range of products that you can use such as their Wonder Balsam which can help to keep your leather supple.
+This Dr Martens crease protector helps to keep your leather boots and shoes looking good for longer.

 Stop Doc Martens From Creasing With Shoe Polish